paalamugan/docker-compose/README.md

 ```

 ### LABEL
-This directive is used to specify the metadata tag information of the image.
+This command is used to specify the metadata tag information of the image.

 ```
 # Format